 Existing law provides that the special sales tax will be collected until the first day of the calendar quarter at least 90 days after the Director of Finance certifies that all ERBs and related obligations have been paid or retired or provision for their repayment has been made or enough sales taxes have been collected to pay all ERBs and related obligations to final maturity.
 At such time the special sales tax will terminate and the city and county portion of taxes under the uniform local sales and use tax will be automatically increased by 0.25 percent.
-The 2014-15 Budget anticipates that the ERBs will be repaid or funds to pay the outstanding ERBs will have been set aside in an irrevocable escrow fund by May 2015.
+The 2015-16 Governor's Budget anticipates that the ERBs will be repaid or funds to pay the outstanding ERBs will have been set aside in an irrevocable escrow fund by the first quarter of fiscal year 2015-16.
 See "STATE INDEBTEDNESS AND OTHER OBLIGATIONS - Economic Recovery Bonds."
+A large portion, and perhaps all, of the special sales taxes collected between the date all the ERBs are paid or defeased, and January 1, 2016, will be used to pay back cities and counties for the revenue they had foregone from the loss of 0.25 percent tax rate under the uniform local sales and use tax.